balb/SpaceBusDriver/SPECIFICATION.md

 - The bus has physics-based movement, including acceleration and drag, making it feel like it's gliding through space.

 ### 2.2.
 The Passenger Loop
-1. A passenger spawns at the "Home Planet".
+1. Passengers spawn at multiple **Bus Stop Planets** scattered throughout the world.
-2. The player must navigate the bus to the Home Planet to pick up the passenger.
+2. The player can navigate to any bus stop to pick up a waiting passenger.
 Overlapping with the passenger is sufficient.
+3. The bus has a maximum capacity of **5 passengers**.
+The player can continue picking up passengers from different bus stops until the bus is full.
+4. Once a passenger is picked up, a new one will respawn at that same bus stop after a short delay.
-3. Once a passenger is on board, the player must travel across the large map to the **Terminus Planet**.
+5. The player must travel across the map to the central **Terminus Planet**.
-4. The player drops off the passenger by getting close to the **Terminus Planet**.
-5. Upon successful drop-off, the player's score increases, and a new passenger immediately spawns back at the Home Planet, restarting the loop.
+6. Upon getting close to the Terminus Planet, all passengers currently on board are dropped off.
+7. The player's score increases by 10 points for each passenger dropped off, and the bus's passenger count resets to zero, allowing the loop to begin again.

 ### 2.3.
 The Aliens
 - Multiple aliens act as the primary obstacles, each with a unique speed and appearance.